AndroidModLoader/JPatch/README.md

  - Moon phases (probably far away...)
  - Doubled the directional light sources on models (to match the PC version) <- Shaders thingo :(
  - Fix opcode 08F8 that still shows "Updated stats" pop-up no matter what
- - Check why player is forced to close the vehicle door
  - Check what i can do with RsGrabScreen

+**Since v1.6.2**
+ - CJ is now able to exit vehicle without closing the door (https://github.com/AndroidModLoader/JPatch/issues/28)

 **Since v1.6.1**
  - Unused detonator animation is working